 For proper functioning of the company key resources are needed.
 In case of tim they are the PT connected locations spread through Graz and Linz, the infrastructure for parking and charging the vehicles, the IT-platform and contracts with the costumers and of course the vehicles itself.
+Of course, these resources need to be set up and maintained, which is a key activity of the company.
+Other important activities are the marketing and sales and the further enhancement of the services.

-Of course, these resources need to be set up and tim is working very closely with the PT system of Graz as well as with the local municipalities, taxi operators and other companies withing the HOLDING Graz concern, therefore they are the key partners of the company.
+tim is working very closely with the PT system of Graz as well as with the local municipalities, taxi operators and other companies withing the HOLDING Graz concern, therefore they are the key partners of the company.